-- 1. Assessment of what exists on the ground in terms of health service infrastructure, human resources, equipment and supplies, using tools to be developed, building on the questionnaire / checklist already being used by MOHS.
-Simple ICT-based methods could be used to conduct such needs assessment, e.g., using mobile apps to collect the data on what exists, in comparison with what is needed (as per standards for each type of health facility). - 2.
-Findings from the assessment will be presented at the state/region level, but include participation of officials from the central level units and township level stakeholders. - 3.
-Findings from the assessment will also be presented at the township level with all relevant stakeholders, including the General Administration Department, ethnic health organizations, non-governmental organizations, civil society organizations, and members of parliament where relevant to prioritize the investments (e.g. geographical areas where infrastructure, including equipment/furniture, will be established or improved), to develop the township level investment plans, and obtain unit costs.
-This process will enable ethnic health organizations to indicate whether they support government investments in non-government-controlled areas.
-In cases where government investments are not feasible, a plan to link ethnic health organizations providers with government providers will be proposed to ensure that public service delivery complements ethnic health organization's services. - 4.
-The township level investment plan, developed initially for the whole duration of the project with annual update/adjustment made after evaluations, will be presented at Union level and state/region level for endorsement and commitment. - 5.
-Implementation Monitoring: Annual evaluation meetings will be held at the state/region level to review implementation progress and status through a multi-stakeholder meeting including civil society and ethnic health organizations as well as state/regional government and members of parliament.
-ICT based progress tracking will be contracted to third parties and civil society organizations.
+1. Assessment of what exists on the ground in terms of health service infrastructure, human resources, equipment and supplies, using tools to be developed, building on the questionnaire / checklist already being used by MOHS.
+Simple ICT-based methods would be used to conduct such needs assessment, e.g., using mobile apps to collect the data on what exists, in comparison with what is needed (as per standards for each type of health facility).

+2. Findings from the assessment will be presented at the state/region level, but include participation of officials from the central level units and township level stakeholders.

+3. Findings from the assessment will also be presented at the township level with all relevant stakeholders, including the General Administration Department, ethnic health providers, non-governmental organizations, civil society organizations, and members of parliament where relevant to prioritize the investments (e.g. geographical areas where infrastructure, including equipment/furniture, will be established or improved), to develop the township level investment plans, and obtain unit costs.
+While the Component 1 will not support infrastructure investments in non-government controlled areas, this participatory process at the township level will enable ethnic health providers to provide inputs into prioritization and planning as well as make synergies/linkages with their ethnic health services.

+4. The township level investment plan, developed initially for the whole duration of the project with annual update/adjustment made after evaluations, will be presented at Union level and state/region level for endorsement and commitment.

+5. Implementation Monitoring: Annual evaluation meetings at the state/region level and six-monthly review meetings at township level will be held to review implementation progress and status through a multi-stakeholder meeting including civil society and ethnic health providers as well as state/regional/township government and members of parliament.
+Where appropriate and required, ICT based progress tracking will be contracted to third parties/civil society organizations.

-Through such participatory exercises, the list of townships may need to be revisited, in consultation with all stakeholders at the three levels, MOHS, the concerned states/regions, the township health department and the civil society actors including ethnic health organizations where applicable.
-There may also be a need to review the list if the ground-level situation changes, for example in case new conflict breaks out in any of the selected townships or if ethnic armed organizations do not agree to the establishment of the government-owned and operated primary health care facilities in their areas.
+Through such participatory exercises, the list of townships may need to be revisited, in consultation with all stakeholders at the three levels, MOHS, the concerned states/regions, the township health department and the civil society actors including ethnic health providers where applicable.
+There may also be a need to review the list if the ground-level situation changes, for example in case new conflict breaks out in any of the selected townships.